-If the dire scenarios that Joy describes (or even the less dramatic, but no less worrisome, environmental catastrophes that atmospheric and other scientists warn us about) have even a minuscule chance of occurring, an urgent need to consider ways to avert them arises.
-Since 'solutions' to these problems are likely to be protracted and multi-pronged, and involve large segments of the citizenry, a correspondingly urgent need to analyse the preconditions underlying the development and successful implementation of these 'solutions' also arises.
-What 'environments' - social and technological - would be hospitable to the satisfactory resolving of these problems?
-If we could imagine humankind finding better responses to our myriad problems, old and new, what circumstances and resources need to be in place and what steps could be taken that would support these new responses?
-These preconditions and steps we can call 'civic intelligence' or perhaps a 'world brain.'
+If the dire scenarios that Bill Joy describes (or, even, the less dramatic but no less worrisome, environmental catastrophes that atmospheric and other scientists warn us about) have even a minuscule chance of occurring, an urgent need to consider ways to avert them arises.
+Since "solutions" to these problems are likely to be protracted and multi-pronged, and involve large segments of the citizenry, a correspondingly urgent need to analyze the preconditions underlying the development and successful implementation of these "solutions" also arises.
+What "environments" - social and technological - would be hospitable to the satisfactory resolving of these problems?
+If we could imagine humankind finding better responses to our myriad problems old and new, what circumstances and resources need to be in place and what steps could be taken that would support these new responses?
+These preconditions and steps we can call "civic intelligence."

-What choices face us in the design of this 'civic intelligence?'
+What choices face us in the design of this "civic intelligence?"
 What attributes could it have?
-One hypothetical expression of 'civic intelligence' would be a massively complex computer system which would make intelligent decisions on society's behalf.
+One hypothetical expression of "civic intelligence" would be a massively complex computer system which would make intelligent decisions on society's behalf.
 This option would be a twenty-first century manifestation of Leibniz's dream, a terrifying cybernetic Frankenstein-on-a-chip from the same cupboard of nightmares that Joy opened in his Wired article.
-The limitations of this approach are manifold but are worth mentioning briefly.
-The impossibility of accurately, adequately and comprehensively representing infinitely complex situations with discrete computer logic comes to mind, as do the problems surrounding the implementation of the decisions.
-Would police or other armed organizations receive their instructions from such an 'intelligent' system?
-The problem of the biases and assumptions of the system's creators becoming embodied (forever?) in such a system is also a sobering and disturbing thought.
-Imagine an International Monetary Fund (IMF) 'expert system' free to impose economic 'restructuring' on hapless regions according to the arcane theorems of economists!
+The limitations of this approach are manifold but are worth briefly mentioning; the impossibility of accurately, adequately, and comprehensively representing infinitely complex situations with discrete computer logic comes to mind, as do the problems surrounding the implementation of the decisions.
+Would police or other armed organizations receive their instructions from such an "intelligent" system?
+The problem of the biases and assumptions of the system's creators becoming embodied - forever? - in such a system is also a sobering and disturbing thought.
+Imagine an International Monetary Fund (IMF) "expert system" free to impose economic "restructuring" on hapless regions according to the arcane theorems of economists!

-Other approaches which rely more heavily on intelligence of the non-artificial variety include having a small elite group making the decisions, nobody making decisions (let the 'free market' reign, for example), or a system in which citizens play a strong role.
-Political scientist, Robert Dahl (1989), suggests that these three systems - dictatorship, anarchy and democracy, as well as 'polyarchy,' a hybrid of the others - constitute the entire list of possibilities.
+Other approaches which rely more heavily on intelligence of the non-artificial variety include having a small elite group making the decisions, nobody making decisions (let the "free market" reign, for example), or a system in which citizens play a strong role.
+Political scientist, Robert Dahl [13], suggests that these three systems, dictatorship, anarchy, and democracy as well as "polyarchy," a hybrid of the others, constitute the entire list of possibilities.